mustardamus/follow-ng/README.md

 This worker finds all friends that are followed but didn't follow back.
-It checks the date when the following happened, and if the time between now and the following is greater than the one specified in the config, and the friend is allowed to unfollow (TODO: more info) he/she is unfollowed and the unfollowed field on the model is set to true.
+It checks the date when the following happened, and if the time between now and the following is greater than the one specified in the settings, and the friend is unfollowed and the unfollowed field on the model is set to true.

+### Follow Worker

+This worker will find every potential friend added by the Search Worker and randomly follow people.
+The followed field, as well as the time when the follow has happened, is set.

 ## Application Stack